Your guide - front doors

 PVCu is the cheapest and is a thermally efficiency option, however it's not as popular as it once was due to it's often unattractive look.

-The most popular type of front door is a composite door.
+The most popular type of front door, and also considered often to be the best type of frond door, is a composite door.
 This is a thermally efficient front door which can be finished in a traditional or contemporary style and in a huge range of colours and finishes.
 The core of the door is made from either timber and/or a thermal foam core to help with the insulation, then wrapped in a layer of plastic for weatherproofing.

 Solid hardwood doors are perfect for a period property.
 The door will require maintenance over the years however will add a luxurious touch to your home.
 With a hardwood door, you have the option to repaint it and change the look of it over the years.
 Expect to pay anything from £2,000 upwards for a good quality hardwood door.